Flo0205/12inf4/Games/Tetris/README.md

 # Important
-This console game utilizes a non-standart python package!
+This console game utilizes a non-standard python package!

 To be able to play this game please follow these steps:
 1) Open cmd in this folder